AlaaRo/No-GUI-No-Rules_Chess_Game/README.txt

 I'm sure you will ask: what's the purpose of such game? or: why not make it better with GUI and Rules?

-The answer is because this project was a practice for me, and the main point of practice is not playing chess, but the logical steps for movement and locating pieces.
+The answer is because this project was a practice for me, and the main point of practice is not playing chess, but the algorithms for movement and locating pieces.
 It's not on my list of serious automation scripts.
 But I gained a lot of experience doing it even though it's just for fun.
 I'm not even into game development and GUI stuff.
 I'm going the exact opposite way, and I chose a chess game because I like chess more than anyone in the modern world.
 You can notice that this game can't be played without you and your friend chatting and deciding to play.
 Plus you have to exchange public IPs and decide what port numbers will be used.
+I know the game is completely non-user-friendly and doesn't use a comfortable client-server model for the user, it's not meant to be like chess.com, you may only play it with your friends on LAN and just for fun, this way I can say that you've understood the second part of this file.
+Good boy/girl.
 I hope you read until here, thank you very much and enjoy my weird chess game.